 Then one day, after talking with a woman who also had scars on her face, he decided his pity party was over.
 Instead, Andy began a podcast to share his business and life lessons.

 One day he had a guest that had completed 50 ironmans in 50 days in all 50 states.
 He taught Andy that the key to happiness and success is mental toughness.
-And you get it intentionally putting yourself into uncomfortable situations.
+Eventually, this guest’s words led him to create the 75 Hard challenge!

 Lesson 2: There are five critical tasks to complete every day for 75 days straight to complete the 75 Hard challenge.

-If you want to get mental toughness to get whatever you want out of life, you should take the 75 Hard challenge.
+If you want to become mentally tough, you should take the 75 Hard challenge.

 Critical task number two is drinking a gallon of water a day.
 Wherever you find water, you find life, and you can remember this as a symbol that you’re doing this because you want your life to flourish.